-Feeling like the conversation was finally over, Davis turned to the direction of the school's gymnasium and began to walk toward it, his hands deep in his pockets and a look of sheer disappointment all over his face.
-For him, girls in a relationship with someone other than him were uninteresting.
-No matter how good their looks or personalities were, they were no longer considered appealing.
+Feeling like the conversation was finally over, Davis turned to the school's gymnasium and walked toward it, his hands deep in his pockets and a look of sheer disappointment all over his face.
+For him, girls in a relationship with someone other than him were uninteresting - no matter how good their looks or personalities were.
 He only desired "pure" girls that would only have eyes for him and him alone.
 Bonus points if they were constantly fighting for his attention.
 Such is the ideal of being a wannabe harem protagonist, in his opinion.

 "Third wheel?"
 Viola tapped her index finger on her temple as her eyes pointed toward the sky to think.
 It wasn't even more than a few seconds later before she realized what Davis meant and called him back to tie the loose ends.
 "I'm currently single.
 And Lucas?
 He's my cousin."

 Her last word made Davis halt in place and Lucas wince in emotional pain.
 He was not exactly fond of Viola bringing the c-word up.

 Davis turned his head to look behind himself, making strange cracking noises as it almost rotated 180 degrees to the mild freak-out of every nearby student who saw it.
 "I'm sorry...
 You said what?"